spmunna/jpmc-terraform-opa-demo/README.md

 # Policy and Compliance as Code (PaCaC)

 This repository demonstrates best practices for secure Infrastructure as Code (IaC) using Terraform, and Open Policy Agent (OPA).
-It features an example setup to create an AWS EC2 instance and an RDS database, along with a GitHub Actions workflow for automated validation and cost estimation.
+It features an example setup to create an AWS EC2 instance and an RDS database, along with a GitHub Actions workflow for automated security and compliance validations as well as cost estimation.

 ## Overview